Merino Wool Clothing Love

 Merino Wool is a great choice for traveling in environments where laundry is a hard to a find option.
 It’s also great for multi-day adventures, as your body odor does not absorb into the fiber as well.

-4 of my friends did a 3 week trip into the Arrigetch Range in AK this past August.
+4 of my friends did a 3 week trip into the Arrigetch Range in AK.
 Steph Williams wore her Trail-Breaker Hoodie every single day.
 She is not only a Mountain Guide, both here in the Methow Valley, and Alaska, Most importantly she’s the women behind the Cascade Wolverine Project.

 This is her quote she made on Instagram about her Hoodie: “I slept in my Betsy merino wool hoodie three weeks straight on a climbing trip in AK last summer.
 It’s still in great shape.
 Best layer ever!
 Thanks for crafting these hoodies Betsy.”